 - Entry to the Library is free to all Zimbabwean citizens and residents over the age of 19 years.

-- Free membership, which guarantees unrestricted access to the IRC is reserved for the following categories: University lecturers/students; Lecturers/students at teachers’ colleges; Polytechnic lecturers/students; authentically employed persons and Retired persons.
+- Free membership, which guarantees unrestricted access to the AC is reserved for the following categories: University lecturers/students; Lecturers/students at teachers’ colleges; Polytechnic lecturers/students; authentically employed persons and Retired persons.

 - Some form of identification may be requested for security reasons.

-- Trained staff will guide members on use of the IRC resources and facilities.
+- Trained staff will guide members on use of the AC resources and facilities.

-- IRC resources are, (currently), restricted to onsite use only.
+- AC resources are, (currently), restricted to onsite use only.

 - Library users may be charged for defacing books and other library resources.
 Patrons caught stealing or defacing library materials will be prosecuted.